Renddslow/abstract-datepicker/README.md

 # Abstract Date Picker
 > An abstract logic handler for rendering datepickers in any UI framework.

+> NOTE: This package is still in need of heavy testing before it is ready for production use.

 ## Installation
 ```
 yarn add abstract-datepicker